bbauska/UC-Davis-JS-Basics/readme.md

   alt="styles.css - initially." />
 </p>

-Then I've got some styling over here already in place, probably more startling than I really need, but that's okay.
-We don't need to touch any of that.
+Then I&apos;ve got some styling over here already in place, probably more startling than I really need, but that&apos;s okay.
+We don&apos;t need to touch any of that.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 593. new script tag at bottom (329) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">